Chris2018998/stone/doc/Introduction/beecp_readme_eng.md

 ##
 ✈️**Operation on closed Statement**

-I believe many people have known that there is a dependency relationship between JDBC Connection, PreparedStatement, and ResultSet.
-If close owner object, its children objects will automatically be closed, hower,  there are an exception to this, let us to do a test for it.[View the test source code](../beecp/test/src/main/java/org/stone/beecp/other/MysqlClosedPreparedStatementTest.java).
+I believe many people have known that there exists dependency relationship between JDBC connection, preparedStatement, and resultSet.
+If close owner object, its opened objects will automatically be closed, however, there is an exception to this, let us do a test to verify it.[View the test source code](../beecp/test/src/main/java/org/stone/beecp/other/MysqlClosedPreparedStatementTest.java).

  ![image](https://github.com/user-attachments/assets/621d2419-f718-4eb5-b68a-7bba73655e78)